 I definitely relate to this.

-The more you talk about the illness, the cancer, the pain in your body, the more you keep it alive.
-See LIFE AND DEATH IS IN THE POWER OF THE TONGUE
+When you talk about your illness, the cancer, the pain in your body, you may keep it alive.

 The more people see you as ‘sick’, the more it reinforces that sickness is your identity.
 You become known as the ‘sick’ person, keeping you in a place of weakness and lack.